crate/cloud-tutorials/docs/cluster-deployment/deploy-to-cluster-marketplace/deploy-to-cluster-azure/signup-azure.rst

 .. image:: ../../../_assets/img/azure-portal-offer.png
    :alt: Azure Portal CrateDB Cloud offer

-Simply select your preferred plan and confirm by clicking *Set up + Subscribe*.
+Simply select your preferred plan and confirm by clicking *Subscribe*.
 Note that you can still review the plans and pricing again at this stage before creating a subscription.

 The next page allows you to configure the subscription you have just chosen.